Uber in Costa Rica (2026): Where It Works, Airport Pickup, Costs & Local Tips

 • Order an eSim HERE

-Since Uber in Costa Rica is still somewhat new and continuously evolving, there is a lot to consider.
+Since Uber is still somewhat new and continuously evolving, there is a lot to consider.
 First, let’s answer some key questions:

 Is there Uber in Costa Rica?